bpt26/tRAP/README.md

 <img src='new_full_pipeline.png' alt='classifier pipeline' width='910'/>

+### <a name="general"></a>General Usage:

+Until Cactus becomes more widespread, I anticipate that most people reading this will want a quick classification using only a genome sequence.
+This is nearly as accurate as the full Cactus-based version, much simpler, faster, and robust.
+To accomodate this, I've added a Snakefile (for information on Snakemake, see <a href="https://snakemake.readthedocs.io/en/stable/tutorial/tutorial.html">here</a>).
+To use the Snakefile, first ensure that you've run tRNAscan-SE and EukHighConfidenceFilter on your data (or downloaded these results from gtrnadb.ucsc.edu), and ensure that in your working directory, you have the following files, named in the following way:

+##### {root_name}.fa (whole genome sequence in FASTA format)
+##### {root_name}.chrom.sizes (downloadable for most species from https://hgdownload.soe.ucsc.edu/goldenPath/)
+##### {root_name}-tRNAs.bed (output by tRNAscan-SE)
+##### {root_name}-tRNAs-confidence-set.out (output by tRNAscan-SE)
+##### {root_name}-tRNAs-confidence-set.ss (output by tRNAscan-SE)

+Then, simply call `snakemake {root_name}tRNAScores.txt`.
+For more details on this process, see the [Simplified Version](#simplified) section.

+### <a name="guide"></a>Step-by-step Guide:

 Here is a general guide to the program in the listed order.
 All commands ending in .py are custom programs that can be found in this repository.
 The rest are either functions of HAL, PHAST or tRNAscan-SE:

-### <a name="guide"></a>Step-by-step Guide:

 ##### 1: extract genome from HAL alignment
 `hal2fasta /path/to/hal-file species-name > genome.fa`